zamallrockk/termux-zrfile-manager/README.md

-zrfilemanager
+## ZRFILEMANAGER
-zrfilemanager is a simple and interactive terminal-based file manager built using Python and the curses library.
-It allows users to navigate directories, manage files, and perform basic file operations in a user-friendly manner, directly from the terminal.
+A simple and efficient file manager for Termux, built with Python and curses library.

-Features
+### Features
+- **Navigation**:
-Navigate Directories: Easily move through directories using arrow keys and open folders.
+  - Browse through files and directories using arrow keys.
-Go Back: Return to the parent directory with the Backspace key.
+  - Open directories or return to the parent directory seamlessly.

-View Files: Open files directly in the terminal using the less command.
-Copy & Paste: Copy files or directories and paste them to the desired location.
+- **File Operations**:
+  - **Copy**: Select a file or directory and copy it to the clipboard.
+  - **Paste**: Paste the copied file or directory into the current location.
+  - **Rename**: Rename any file or folder in the current directory.
-Delete: Delete files or directories with a confirmation prompt to prevent accidental deletion.
+  - **Delete**: Remove files or directories with a confirmation step.

+- **Directory Management**:
-Create New Folders: Quickly create a new directory in the current folder.
+  - Create new folders directly from the interface.

-Rename Files or Folders: Rename selected files or directories easily.
-Keyboard Shortcuts: Intuitive keyboard shortcuts for all actions.
+- **File Viewing**:
+  - Open and view text files using the built-in terminal viewer (`less`).

+- **Responsive Design**:
+  - Optimized for different terminal sizes to provide a smooth experience.

+- **Error Handling**:
-Error Handling: Provides detailed error messages for better debugging.
+  - Displays error messages for invalid actions or permission issues.

-User-Friendly Interface: Stylish and responsive terminal UI for an enhanced experience.
+- **User-Friendly Interface**:
+  - Highlights the selected item and provides clear command instructions.

+### Requirements
+- **Python**: Version 3.x or higher.
+- **curses Library**: Pre-installed on most Python environments.